-In a streaming replication configuration, the master instance can be recovered, but the standby instance cannot.
 If disk failure occurs on a standby instance, it may be necessary to delete and re-create the instance.

-Also, recovering the master instance stops streaming replication to and from all standby instances.
-In such an event, the standby instances can be promoted to standalone instances or can be deleted and re-
+Recovery operation can be performed on an instance that is part of a streaming replication cluster in "Master" mode.
+If a recovery operation is performed on a master instance, it will break the replication cluster and streaming replication will stop between the master instance and all its standby instances.
+In such an event, the standby instances can be promoted to standalone instances or can be deleted and re-created.